 A tranquil place with an interesting history, the vast rocky area of Dívčí hrady is a great choice if you feel like getting out of the busy downtown for a while.
 The massive hill offers a spectacular view of Prague – one you won’t find at any of the popular promo pictures – along with muted sounds of the city.

-Stretching above Prokopské údolí, Dívčí hrady are best accessible either from the bus stop Hlubočepská or tram stop Zlíchov (train fans shall figure out the way to the stop “Žvahov” :)).
+Stretching above Prokopské údolí, Dívčí hrady are best accessible either from the bus stop Hlubočepská or tram stop Zlíchov (while train geeks shall figure out the way to the stop “Žvahov”).
 It is a steep walk up the hill but the view is worth it.
 A lovely place for a picnic or a proper trip.

-If you find yourself at the very other side of the city and would love to get some stunning views, don’t despair and visit Baba, instead (check out the Baba article)!
+If you happen to find yourself at the very other side of the city and would love to get some stunning views, don’t despair and visit Baba, instead (check out the Baba article)!